 Friends, if you are starting a business, take a second to evaluate your personality.
 Do you have any of the various characteristics professionals believe come naturally to entrepreneurs?
 Perhaps you have an ESTP personality like 16 Personalities says entrepreneurs tend to have.
 Maybe you’re a risk-taker and marketer like Harvard Business authors say many entrepreneurs are.
-Or like Zahorsky says, maybe you’re an improver or a superstar full of high energy.
+Or like Zahorsky says, maybe you’re an improver or a superstar full of energy.

 You don’t have to meet a certain set of requirements to be a successful entrepreneur.
 However, if you do have these personality traits that experts say entrepreneurs have, now’s the time to start your business.
 Quit making excuses.
 Take your BIG IDEA, and take a risk!

-In the next article, I’m going to take the information from this post to the next level.
-I want to give you the list of entrepreneurial characteristics you need to have (or improve upon) to match successful business leaders.
-So until then, remember that life is hard.
+As we continue in this series, I’m going to take the information from this post even further.
+I want to give you the list of characteristics you need to have (or improve upon) in order to match successful business leaders.
+Until then, remember that life is hard.
 Life is good.
 Life can be downright frustrating, but guys, money doesn’t have to be.
 Let’s continue to make our lives, at least, financially simple.